JBakamovic/yavide/README.markdown

   * Backed by real C/C++ compiler back-end to ensure total correctness
 * Source code navigation
   * Featuring a fully automated tag generation system which keeps the symbol database up-to-date
-* Source code syntax highlighting
+* Source code syntax highlighting based on `libclang`
   * Providing more rich syntax highlighting support than the one provided originally by `Vim`
 * Source code auto-formatting
   * `clang-formatter` support